Skip to main content

 note

-String values can be created using single or double quotes.
+String columns can be created using single or double quotes.
+Double quotes are recommended, especially when using string literals.

 from deephaven import new_table